 The quiet photographer

-I am referring to James Ravilious (‘JR’), for whom the craft of photography formed the basis of artistic merit.
+I am referring to James Ravilious (‘JR’), for whom the craft of photography bacame his life.
 For him, no photographic embellishment underpinned by a dodgy artist’s statement; no forcing of an issue; no shouty pretensions.
 JR made photographs in an un-sensational way allowing the viewer to be drawn in.
 But, and here is the point, what Ravilious gives us is social documentary with an extra dimension.
 Where visual anthropology need only snap the world in the way of straight photographs, Ravilious gave us photographs that work at a psychological level.
 To be sure his photographs document the disappearing world of 1970s and 1980s north Devon, providing a rich visual ethnographic record and all that good stuff.
-However, they also make us want to ‘belong’ to some place.
+However, they also make us want to ‘belong‘ to some place.

 We see in JR’s work a celebration of (a yearning for?) community and meaningful relationships, perhaps as a result of their absence in his early boarding school life 3.
 We enter his photographs perhaps with a felt but unthought sense of dislocation, for 40 years on a special sense of belonging to a place seems hard won.

-First and foremost, JR’s photography expresses ‘mood’ and it is this that makes it compelling.
-When we look at his work, we initially experience it with a ‘pre-cognitive feeling’ rather than through thought.
-In this regard Merleau-Ponty and his mentor, Heidegger, were on the right track 4.
+First and foremost, JR’s photography expresses ‘mood’ and it is this that makes his pictures compelling.
+When we look at his work, it’s as if we experience it with a ‘pre-cognitive feeling’ rather than through thought.
+I don’t subscribe to this line of thought exemplified by Merleau-Ponty and his mentor, Heidegger, but I can see how they might arrive at this view 4.
 What we think about the world is already a result of us being tuned into what matters.
 What matters is governed by mood.
-Mood co-constitutes the content of our experience.
+Mood determines in some way the content of our experience.
 JR’s photographic techniques pre-dispose us to see his photographs in a certain way before we even start to think about them.
 The fact that his photographs use film in a certain ‘Ravilious way’ adds to this.

 Few photographers pull this off so consistently.
 JR understood, perhaps instinctively, those visual features that give rise to the invocation of moods 5, as certainly did his early mentor, Cartier-Bresson.